nathanl/training/command_line_training.md

-# Understanding The Command Line
+# Understanding The Unix Command Line

-You've been using the command line for a while, but maybe just at a basic level - `cd`, `ls`, etc.
+I've been using the Unix command line since about 2008.
+When I started, I learned `ls`, `cd`, and a few basics like that.
-It's taken me years to understand what I'm really doing when I type those commands (and I still have much to learn).
+But even after becoming more proficient, it was a while before I understood what I'm really doing when I type those commands (and I still have much to learn).

-Let me fill in some of the gaps for you and show you some of the powerful things you can do when you fire up your terminal.
+If you're like I was - not a complete newbie, but pretty shallow in your command-line fu - let me fill in some of the gaps for you and show you some of the powerful things you can do when you fire up your terminal.
 But before that...

 ## What's a Terminal?